qznc/d-tut/source/others.rst

 Why would you prefer D?
-D supports generic programming, which means less code and type safety.
+D supports generic programming, which means less code and more type safety.
 D provides a bigger toolbox to choose the right tool for the job.
 Compiling D is as fast as compiling Go.